vboyev-MSFT/defender-docs/defender-xdr/data-privacy.md

 ## Collected data

-Data collected from integrated services includes *processsed data*, such as incidents and alerts, and *configuration data*, such as connector settings, rules and so on.
+Customer data collected from integrated services includes *processed data*, such as incidents and alerts, and *configuration data*, such as connector settings, rules and so on.

 ## Data storage location